 CRC: enforcement and penalties for non-compliance

 Our approach to CRC enforcement is explained in annex 2, section C of our Enforcement and Sanctions policy.

-The Environment Agency can issue civil penalties to organisations that don’t comply with the CRC obligations by the deadlines set.
+The Environment Agency can issue civil penalties to organisations that do not comply with the CRC obligations by the deadlines set.
 It can also publish the name of the organisation receiving the civil penalty, details of the failure and the penalty amount.

-You could incur civil penalties if you don’t:
+You could incur civil penalties if you do not: